PolymeshAssociation/cdd-onboarding/README.md

 e.g. `npx nx $CMD` can be shortened to `nx $CMD` with a single execution of `npm i -g nx`

+Note: to test out the end to end flow with a local build, you will need to be able to receive webhooks.

+There are a number of ways to do this you can use `ssh -R` for remote port forwarding, configure your router to forward inbound packets, or deploy to a cloud instance.

+The easiest way is to use [ngrok](https://ngrok.com/).
+The free plan should suffice.
+Running ngrok will give you a URL that will forward traffic to localhost.
+This can then be set in the providers webhook URL setting.

 ## Dependencies

 The front end depends on the backend, and the backend depends on having Redis and a Polymesh node.
 To start external dependencies use: